Smart Balloon Practices:

 * Supervise young children’s play with balloons & always keep deflated or popped balloons away from children.

 * Rubber trees are one of the main forms of vegetation in tropical rain forests, which are crucial to maintaining the earth’s ecological balance and combating climate change.
-Latex production also provides employment and income for some of the most impoverished people in the world.
+Latex production also provides employment and income for people all over the world.

 * Helium is a gas used to float balloons, which is non-toxic and non-flammable.